In this page:

 Do it first.
 DO IT NOW.

-It takes time to file discovery, and it takes time for the officer to respond to the discovery process.
+It takes time to request discovery, and it takes time for the officer to respond to the discovery process.
 Therefore, get it done now.
-It is your responsibility to file discovery , so you need to file discovery right away.
-Just to be clear: if you are filing discovery, then it has to be done first.
+It is your responsibility to request discovery , so you need to request discovery right away.
+Just to be clear: if you are requesting discovery, then it has to be done first.
 It will be your top priority.
 It should be done before everything else.
 And, once the officer has sent you the evidence, you’ll be in a better position to write your declaration.

 You will need to contact the court to find out the name and address of the person to send it to, and how much they will charge for copies (Be prepared to pay five or ten bucks for copies of the documents).
 Alternatively, you can fill out the form below (as much of it as you can) and take it to the court, though be warned that this probably won’t work for you.